Msc International

 Passport, visa and length of stay

-To avoid any problems when you arrive in Morocco, double-check to be sure you have a valid passport.
-Whether you need a visa depends on your nationality.
+To avoid any problems upon arrival in Morocco, make sure you have a valid passport.
+Whether or not you need a visa depends on your nationality.
+The maximum length of a tourist trip for all nationalities is 90 days.

 Embassies and consulates

-As you prepare for your trip, make note of the contact information for your embassy and consulates outside the capital.
-You can go there to reissue your travel documents if they are lost and to get an array of advice (health, safety, etc.).
-Each diplomatic mission usually has an emergency number to be used only if absolutely necessary.
-Most of the time there is a social services office to help you, even in an emergency.
+As you prepare for your trip, make a note of the contact details of your embassy and consulates outside the capital.
+You can go there to get a replacement for lost travel documents and to receive advice on health, safety, and so on.
+Each diplomatic mission usually has an emergency number for use in exceptional circumstances only.
+There is usually a social services office to help you, even in an emergency.

 Currency exchange